Luzkan/smells/content/smells/message-chain.md

 ## Message Chain

-Suppose that class `A`, requires data from class `D`, but to retrieve that data, it has to, sequentially make unnecessary calls to class `B` and then `C` in order to get it.
+Suppose that class `A`, requires data from class `D`, but to retrieve those data, it has to sequentially make unnecessary calls to class `B` and then `C` to get it.
 This is called Message Chain code smell.
 Long sequences of methods calls indicate hidden dependencies by being intermediaries.
-The sequence of methods could have also been hidden by sequence of temporary variables.
-Problem with this smell is that any change to the intermediate relationship causes the client to have to change. [[1](#sources)]
+The sequence of methods could also have been hidden by a sequence of temporary variables.
+The problem with this smell is that any change in the intermediate relationship causes the client to have to change. [[1](#sources)]

 ### Causation